-- 1. It would be helpful if this seminar could concentrate on specific points for the improvement of criminal investigation procedures.
-This is a collection of an expert group of commentators.
-If the opportunity does not present today for comment, I hope it will be taken later.
-Any proposals for improvement of the Bill will be conveyed by me to the Attorney General's Department. - 2.
-Of course, in a measure such as this, it is inevitable and healthy that there should be differences of opinion.
+We should avoid, I suggest, personalities, vagaries and generalities and address ourselves to the specifics of the Bill.
+Anything else will be of little help to our legislators who have, after all, to pass upon the measure which is before them, one way or another.
+3. Of course, in a measure such as this, it is inevitable and healthy that there should be differences of opinion.
 In a democracy, anything else would be surprising indeed.
-Our task today should be to ascertain the differences and test them against the Attorney-General's stated objective This is to strike a fair balance between the community's need for effective law enforcement and the need to preserve and respect basic human rights in our country.
+Our task today should be to ascertain the differences and test them against the Attorney-General's stated objective.
+This is to strike a fair balance between the community's need for effective law enforcement and the need to preserve and respect basic human rights in our The Bill should not be seen in isolation.
+It is part of a series of measures by which

-The Bill should not be seen in isolation.
-It is part of a series of measures by which the Commonwealth Parliament is endeavouring to provide modern laws which recognise and uphold the citizens rights in Australia.
-This is an international movement and is reflected in the creation of Ombudsmen, the Administrative Appeals Tribunal, the provision of laws to protect privacy allow for freedom of information and so on.
-Most will agree, I would suggest, that it is better that laws on such an important matter should be found in a readily available statutory code passed by an Australian Parliament rather than that scattered throughout a variety of generally inaccessible documents.
-Rules_will_undoubtedly-exist_to_govern_the criminal investigation process These rules are critical for the rights of citizens Consistent with the international and national movement, to spell out human rights in specific terms, the step to collect them in the one Bill is surely a step in the right direction.
-The question is therefore whether this Bill
+The Commonwealth Parliament is endeavouring to provide modern laws which recognise and uphold the citizens' rights in Australia.
+This is an international movement and is reflected in the creation of Ombudsmen, the Administrative Appeals Tribunal, the provision of laws to protect privacy, allow for freedom of information and so on.

-5. To shelve a Bill such as this and to do nothing about the process of criminal investigation leaving things as they are, as police spokesmen urge will be to make a specific decision.
-Inventions of science and technology have been developed: the tape recorder, videotape and cameras, telephones and so on, which are presently not used in our criminal investigation process, as they might be.
+5. Most of us will agree, I would suggest, that it is better that laws on such an important matter should be found in a readily available statutory code passed by an Australian Parliament rather than that scattered throughout a variety of generally inaccessible documents.
+Rules will undoubtedly exist to govern the criminal investigation process.
+These rules are critical for the rights of citizens.
+Consistent with the international and national movement to spell out human rights in specific terms, the step to collect them in the one Bill is surely a step in the right direction.
+The question is therefore whether this Bill is the right Bill, and if not, how it can be improved.
+6. To shelve this Bill and to do nothing about the process of criminal investigation leaving things as they are, will be to make a specific decision.
+Inventions of science and technology have been developed : the tape recorder, videotape and cameras, telephones and so on, which are presently not used in our criminal investigation process, as they might be.
 If we are to reject incorporating these into our laws, it is desirable that this rejection should be a positive decision and not simply the result of indolence, apathy or a fear to face up to hard questions.
+7. This Bill does involve facing up to hard questions.
+Any reform is uncomfortable, but if we do nothing, our laws will simply slip